Surface Go review: Wonderful weight, superb software, poor performance

 The Surface Go’s hardware is a mixed bag.
 Microsoft did plenty of good here, but it also made some decisions that may rub you the wrong way.

 Let’s start with the screen.
-Microsoft made sure it was a touchscreen, as all laptops should have.
+Microsoft made sure to give it a touchscreen, which all laptops should have.
 It’s very responsive, works with the Surface Pen just fine, and is plenty bright.
 The bezels are a bit big, although that’s expected given that this is a low-end device.
-10 inches is… well, for some it is perfect, but for most I think it will be too small.
+And 10 inches is … well, for some it is perfect, but for most I think it will be too small.

-The place this is most apparent is the keyboard — the small size simply doesn’t translate well here.
+This is most apparent in the keyboard — the small size simply doesn’t translate well here.
 Sure, the trackpad is impressively the same size as on the Surface Pro (the Go is really a shrunk-down Pro), but that actually makes it really hard to avoid when you’re typing.
 I have above-average sized hands, so it took a lot for me to get used to the cramped feeling (I typed this review on the Go, but I had to edit it on a real laptop).
 My girlfriend has tiny hands, and she immediately declared “What is this?
 A laptop for ants?”

 The Surface Go is perfectly capable, both because of, and despite, its size.
 The small form factor is something you are constantly reminded of.
 If you’ve always had reservations about small laptops and you’re intrigued by the Surface Go, make sure it’s not the only computer in your arsenal (remember, it doesn’t even have a single USB-A port).